LordKarlitos/PyramidCompilator/README.md

 # PyramidCompilator
-Compilator for a programing language that I created.
+Compilator for a programing language Pyramid that I created.
 Probably still in developement.